connet-dev/connet/README.md

 and are required and verified to establish connectivity.
 Clients and relays need to present a mandatory token when communicating with the control server, allowing tight control over who can use `connet`.
- - **Embeddable** In case you want `connet` running as part of another (golang) program (as opposed to a separate executable), `connet` has a well defined api for running both the client and the server.
+ - **Embeddable** In case you want `connet` running as part of another (golang) program (as opposed to a separate executable), `connet` has a well defined API for running both the client and the server.

 ## Architecture